 - ½ teaspoon Pepper

 - Make pizza dough according to instructions or use a pre-purchased pizza crust, if you prefer.
-Note that, if using the pizza dough at the link, you will need to start several hours earlier or the day before.
+Note that, if using the pizza dough at the link, for best results, start several hours earlier or the day before.

 - In skillet on medium low heat, melt butter, about 2-3 minutes.

-- In medium bowl, briskly whisk together eggs and milk until thoroughly mixed.
+- In medium bowl, briskly whisk together eggs and cream until thoroughly mixed.

-- Add egg mixture to butter and cook the eggs just until done, stirring slowly throughout.
-Don't allow to overcook, about 6-10 minutes.
+- Add egg mixture to butter and cook the eggs just until done, stirring slowly throughout, about 6-10 minutes.
+Don't allow to overcook.